organized-puns/gg.parse/c_sharp/readme.md

 - Annotation, a description of some input and the rule which applies to that input
 - Rule Graph, a collection of rules and one root rule to parse input
 - A set of common rules (literal, sequence, not...)
-- A bootstrap ebnf tokenizer which generates tokens and parser which generates an ast-tree
+- A ebnf tokenizer which generates tokens and parser which generates an ast-tree
 - A compiler which takes a list of tokens and an ast tree and builds a RuleGraph based on said input
+- A facade-like class, `EbnfParser.cs` which combines all of the above in a convenient package

 *Examples:*
 	- Full ebnf parser see EbnfParserTest